Ezequiel Tovar Player Props: Rockies vs. Mariners

-Ezequiel Tovar -- 0-for-3 in his most recent game -- will be in action for the Colorado Rockies versus the Seattle Mariners, with Marco Gonzales on the hill, on April 14 at 10:10 PM ET.
+After going 0-for-2 with an RBI in his last game, Ezequiel Tovar and the Colorado Rockies face the Seattle Mariners (who will start George Kirby) at 9:40 PM ET on Saturday.

-In his most recent game he had a hitless showing (0-for-3) against the Cardinals.
+In his most recent game he had a hitless showing (0-for-2 with an RBI) against the Mariners.

 Ezequiel Tovar Game Info & Props vs. the Mariners